ETAAcademy/ETAAcademy-ZK-Meme/56_Stwo.md

 ### Low-Degree Testing in Circle STARK

-The low-degree test in Circle STARK employs an interactive oracle proof of proximity (IOPP) to verify whether a function $f$ is close to a codeword in the circular code.
+The low-degree test in Circle STARK employs an interactive oracle proof of proximity (IOP) to verify whether a function $f$ is close to a codeword in the circular code.
 Specifically, the goal is to show that the relative Hamming distance $d(f, C)$ is below a threshold $\theta$.
 This is achieved by decomposing $f$ into an FFT-space component $g$ and a vanishing polynomial component $v_n$, followed by successive folding steps that reduce the function space dimension.

 The key to circular low-degree testing is a series of projection steps that iteratively reduce the polynomial space from high-degree polynomials to constant functions.
 The final objective is to efficiently verify that $f$ adheres to the low-degree polynomial proximity standard.
 Circular codes closely relate to Reed-Solomon codes, and their two-variable representation enables folding mechanisms that simplify polynomial spaces, making proximity testing more efficient.
 The robustness of circular proximity proofs relies on the geometric structure of the folding process, ensuring the reliability of the low-degree test.